ieeeukiyp/ieeeukiyp.github.io/_posts/4th_stem/2023-10-28-stem-symposium-newcastle-2023_conf.md

 # Presentations

-Participants are invited to submit abstracts of their research for oral/poster presentation at the symposium.
+Participants are invited to submit abstracts of their research for oral presentation at the symposium.
 The submissions will be classified and presented through different tracks.
 This is not a peer reviewed conference and full paper submission is not required -- the idea here is to give participants the opportunity to discuss their research before an unfamiliar audience and get feedback which will help them improve their work for subsequent presentations.
-A poster session will allow participants to interact with different researchers on their displayed research topics.

 {% include video id="IpwV_UNs9BE" provider="youtube" %}
 _What participants said about the first symposium_